CMOC Group Limited: History

 Shares were first offered on the Shanghai Stock Exchange in 2012.
-On September 20, CMOC reported raising 600 million yuan selling shares, significantly less than the 3.65 billion yuan initially planned.
+On September 20, CMOC reported raising 600 million yuan by selling shares, significantly less than the 3.65 billion yuan initially planned.
 The scope of the offering was cut back from initial plans due to intervention from the China Securities Regulatory Commission.
 However, the stock then performed well, quickly tripling in value.

+In 2013, CMOC acquired an 80% stake in the Northparkes copper-gold mine in Australia from Rio Tinto.
+The company sold the entirety of its stake in Northparkes to Australian gold mining company Evolution Mining in December 2023.

 A fully owned subsidiary, CMOC International, moved its headquarters to Phoenix, Arizona in 2017.
 The CEO of this international subsidiary, Kalidas Madhavpeddi, left the company in 2018.

 In 2017, the Louis Dreyfus Company announced it was selling its metals trading business, LDC Metals, for $466 million to several Chinese companies, including CMOC and AXAM Asset Management.
 LDC Metals was then renamed IXM.
 CMOC took full control of IXM in 2019.

 In June 2022, the company officially changed its name from China Molybdenum Company Limited to CMOC Group Limited.
 Later that year, the company was included at 74 on the Fortune China 500 list.

-Leadership
+Management and ownership

 The current chairman of CMOC is Yuan Honglin (袁宏林), having been elected in June 2020.
 He replaced Li Chaochun (李朝春), who held the position from 2014 to 2020.
-The two largest shareholders of the company are the Cathay Fortune Group and the Luoyang Mining Group (LMG).
+CMOC's three largest shareholders are the Cathay Fortune Group, Chinese battery manufacturer CATL, and HKSCC Nominees Limited, which own a combined 66.03% stake in the company.
+The Luoyang Municipal People's Government also maintains an ownership stake in the company.